OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 :::

-You will need to add Arbitrum Sepolia as a custom network in MetaMask to interact with the Stylus testnet.
-In your MetaMask plugin, click the network dropdown on the top left and select "Add Network".
-Fill in the following details:
+To interact with the Stylus testnet, you need to manually configure two specific networks in your MetaMask plugin.
+Here’s how to set them up:

+1. Arbitrum Sepolia:

 - **Network Name**: Arbitrum Sepolia
 - **New RPC URL**: `https://sepolia-rollup.arbitrum.io/rpc`